-- Use any program/script/command, or sending messages of any kind, with the intent to interfere with, or disable, an individual’s use of TCCD Resources, via any means, locally or via the Internet/Intranet/Extranet.
+- Use any program/script/command, or sending messages of any kind, with the intent to interfere with, or disable, an individual's use of TCC Resources, via any means, locally or via the Internet/Intranet/Extranet.

-- Provide information about, or lists of, TCCD employees to parties outside TCCD.
-This information will only be provided in accordance with TCCD policy by the Appropriate Authority.
+- Provide information about, or lists of, TCC employees to parties outside TCC.
+This information will only be provided in accordance with TCC policy by the appropriate authority.

-- Use TCCD Resources for personal financial gain or personal commercial purpose.
+- Use TCC Resources for personal financial gain or personal commercial purpose.

 - Duplicate and distribute without authorization commercial software and other copyrighted digital materials.
 All commercial software and many other digital materials are covered by a copyright of some form.
 The unauthorized duplication and distribution of software and other copyrighted materials (including copyrighted music, graphics etc.) is a violation of copyright law and these Guidelines.

-- Use TCCD's Resources for the transmission of commercial or personal advertisements, solicitations, promotions, or transmission of political material that is prohibited by the TCCD Board Policy Manual except as may be approved by the Appropriate Authority.
+- Use TCC's Resources for the transmission of commercial or personal advertisements, solicitations, promotions, or transmission of political material that is prohibited by the TCC Board Policy Manual except as may be approved by the appropriate authority.

 4.3.2 Unacceptable Email and Communications Activities